surifirstpin/biplus_documentation/docs/DataRun.md

 ## Local Sorting

-Using Bi+ you can the colu
+Using Bi+ you can the column in the

 ## Hidden filter option